-Because this is our first training in the time of Covid, we have tried to design a program, structure and schedule that is flexible enough to accommodate foreseeable complications that a pandemic would naturally bring.
+We have tried to design a program, structure and schedule that is flexible enough to accommodate foreseeable complications that a pandemic would naturally bring.
 We are confident that with patience, understanding and flexibility we will be able to make this a transformative experience for everyone.
 Below are general guidelines to keep in mind.
-It’s important to be respectful of one another’s comfort level
+It’s important to be respectful of one another’s comfort level.

 - Use the mat markers to place your mat in class and give your fellow yogis space.
 Don’t crowd one another.